GliozzoJ/pathonet_compression/README.md

 ### PathoNet pre-trained model (not compressed)

-The PathoNet pre-trained model (not compressed) is available in the folder `original_nets` o it can be downloaded from the original [PathoNet github repository](https://github.com/SHIDCenter/PathoNet/blob/master/README.md#pretrained-models).
+The PathoNet pre-trained model (not compressed) is available in the folder `original_nets` or it can be downloaded from the original [PathoNet github repository](https://github.com/SHIDCenter/PathoNet/blob/master/README.md#pretrained-models).
 In the latter case, please copy the downloaded model in the folder `original_nets`.

 ### Quantized PathoNet models (*k*=256)